How to Handle Social Eating with Grace

 Have you ever struggled to say “NO” at family gatherings and other social events when offered food that you know isn’t good for your body?

-It’s a fact that even when friends and family members know you are trying to lose weight and get healthier, we often feel pressured to go for the fast food, have seconds or eat dessert.
+Even when friends and family members know you are trying to lose weight and get healthier, there's often pressure to go for the fast food, have seconds or eat dessert.

 This doesn’t necessarily mean that others want to sabotage you or ruin your success – it can just be part of a person’s history or culture to use food as a gift to share with those they love.